 Cuts, bruises, and even broken bones will heal, but damage to your brain can be permanent.
 Even a low-speed fall can result in serious head injury.
-Such disabling injuries can be prevented by wearing a helmet.
+Many such disabling injuries can be prevented by wearing a helmet.

-During a fall or crash, a helmet absorbs much of the force of impact that would otherwise be directed to the head.
-Thick plastic foam (firm polystyrene) inside the hard outer shell of a helmet provides protection that cushions the blow.
+When you are wearing a helmet during a fall or crash, the force of impact is distributed over the surface of the helmet, rather than concentrated on the head.
+In addition, the thick plastic foam (firm polystyrene) inside the hard outer shell of a helmet provides protection that cushions the blow.

 A new helmet should be purchased after a crash.
 Even if the helmet appears fine, the interior may be damaged.